PTTR: Relational 3D Point Cloud Object Tracking with Transformer: Experiments

 \subsection{3D Tracking on KITTI Tracking Dataset}

-To achieve fair comparisons against previous methods, we follow the data split and processing specified in \cite{2019sc3d,2020p2b}, and use scenes 0-16 for training, 17-18 for validation, and 19-20 for testing.
-The tracklets are generated by concatenating all frames where the instance appears.

-As reported in Tab.~\ref{tab:kitti_experiment}, \modelname{} surpasses the previous state-of-the-art method SA-P2B \cite{zhou2021structure} by a significant margin of 14.4 and 16.5 in terms of average Success and Precision.
+To achieve fair comparisons against previous methods, we follow the data split and processing specified in \cite{2019sc3d,2020p2b}.
+As reported in Tab.~\ref{tab:kitti_experiment}, \modelname{} surpasses the previous state-of-the-art method by a significant margin of 8.4 and 10.4 in terms of average Success and Precision.
 In particular, \modelname{} significantly outperforms SA-P2B on the challenging categories, Pedestrian and Cyclist.
 As shown in Fig.~\ref{fig:ours vs p2b}, we compare the proposed \modelname{} against P2B \cite{2020p2b} over two pedestrian point cloud sequences.
 P2B often makes wrong predictions when multiple instances are close, while \modelname{} is able to generate stable and reliable predictions.
 The impressive performance gains are largely attributed to the proposed PRT and RAS modules, which will be further explained in the ablation studies in Sec.~\ref{sec:ablations}.
 Moreover, we visualize the coarse and refined predictions in Fig.~\ref{fig:second stage}.
 The coarse predictions are further corrected in the refinement stage, especially when point sparsity or large movements are present.
 It demonstrates that our proposed prediction refinement via local feature pooling is able to adapt to challenging situations and generate robust predictions.

 \textbf{Inference Time.} Speed is a key factor in object tracking tasks.
 Hence, we test the model inference time on the KITTI test dataset with a Tesla V100 GPU.
 As reported in Tab.~\ref{tab:speed_exp}, under the same configurations, \modelname{} achieves the shortest average runtime of 19.9ms.